Zero Mostel: 1950–1956: Blacklist years and HUAC testimony

 Each director has a favorite in his cast... my favorite this time was Zero Mostel—but not to bully.
 I thought him an extraordinary artist and a delightful companion, one of the funniest and most original men I'd ever met...
 I constantly sought his company...
 He was one of the three people whom I rescued from the "industry's" blacklist...
-For a long time, Zero had not been able to get work in films, but I got him in my film."
+For a long time, Zero had not been able to get work in films, but I got him in my film.

 Mostel played supporting roles in five movies for Twentieth Century Fox in 1950, all in films released in 1951.
 Fox then abruptly cancelled his contract.
 Mostel learned this after he was lent out to Columbia for a film role but not permitted on the set.
 The studio may have received word that he was about to be named as a Communist in Congressional testimony.

 On January 29, 1952, Martin Berkeley identified Mostel to the House Un-American Activities Committee (HUAC) as having been a member of the Communist Party.
 After the testimony he was effectively blacklisted.
 He was subpoenaed to appear before HUAC on August 14, 1955.
 Mostel declined to name names and jousted with the members of Congress, invoked the Fifth Amendment, while standing up for his right to the privacy of his personal political beliefs.
 His testimony won him admiration in the blacklisted community, and in addition to not naming names he also confronted the committee on ideological matters, something that was rarely done.
 Among other things, he referred to Twentieth Century Fox as "18th Century Fox" (due to its collaboration with the committee), and manipulated the committee members to make them appear foolish.
-Mostel later commented: "What did they think I was going to do – sell acting secrets to the Russians?"
+Mostel later commented: “My politics are my business.
+Besides, what sabotage could actors be accused of—giving acting secrets to the enemy?”

 MR. JACKSON: Mr. Chairman, may I say that I can think of no greater way to parade one's political beliefs than to appear under the auspices of Mainstream, a Communist publication...

 MR. MOSTEL: I appreciate your opinion very much, but I do want to say that – I don't know, you know – I still stand on pay grounds, and maybe it is unwise and unpolitic of me to say this.
 If I appeared there, what if I did an imitation of a butterfly at rest?
 There is no crime in making anybody laugh ...
 I don't care if you laugh at me.

 MR. JACKSON: If your interpretation of a butterfly at rest brought any money into the coffers of the Communist Party, you contributed directly to the propaganda effort of the Communist Party.

 MR. MOSTEL: Suppose I had the urge to do the butterfly at rest somewhere.

 MR. DOYLE: Yes, but please, when you have the urge, don't have such an urge to put the butterfly at rest by putting money in the Communist Party coffers as a result of that urge to put the butterfly at rest.